shuque/resolve/README.md

 DNSSEC validation is supported.
 The most popular signing algorithms are supported (RSASHA1, RSASHA1-NSEC3-SHA1, RSASHA256, RSASHA512, ECDSAP256SHA256, ECDSAP384SHA384, and ED25519).
 Support for ED448
-(algorithm 16) will be done in the near future library once I locate a crypto library that supports it.
+(algorithm 16) will be done in the near future once I locate a crypto library that supports it.

 The included document, [DNSSEC.md](DNSSEC.md) has many examples of the use of DNSSEC with this program.